-Those small firms tend to be “niche” companies that specialize in one component or a handful, Mackey said.
-Those parts, while niche, can be critical for the military to keep planes, weapons systems or other pieces of equipment operational, she said.
+Those small firms tend to be “niche” companies that specialize in one component or just a handful, Mackey said.
+Those parts, while niche, can be critical for the military to keep planes, weapons systems or other equipment operational, she said.

 But when those small businesses encounter turmoil — from workforce challenges or programming inconsistency from the Pentagon, which is relying on continuing resolutions until formal spending bills are passed — the upheaval throws a wrench in the broader supply chains they feed.